 As we worked, we talked in low tones about all the things we had gathered, where they ought to go in our houses, and what kind of garden we should make.
 I found an old glass candle holder along the edge of the woods, and I suggested to the younger sister that we make it into a little well for our garden.
 I brought out the hose, and we began wetting the ground to make it soft and dig-able.
 Mud started flying of course, and by the time we were done, we both had brown-striped shins, and gooey hands. 😉 But the well was in, and now we could make it pretty with moss and shells that we found around our deck.

 Down the way, the eldest sister and Charlotte were busy digging out their tree hollow.
 A pile of wood dust had collected at the bottom thanks to the critters living in the upper cavity.
 The dust was not wasted though.
 Instead, it was used to make micro mulch for their garden.
-Soon a pair of railings was constructed for the entrance of their house, which rather impressed me.
-With all the ingenuity that was developing across the way, the younger sister and I began to make a stick and vine fence for our garden to keep up our “good appearance with the neighbors”. 😉
+Soon a pair of railings were constructed for the entrance of their house, which rather impressed me.
+With all the ingenuity that was developing across the way, the younger sister and I began to make a stick and vine fence for our garden to keep up our “good appearance with the neighbors.” 😉

 The afternoon was whittling itself away, and after a while we worked up an appetite.
 So, leaving our work for a bit, we cleaned up our muddy feet and hands to enjoy a lovely little snack of homemade cinnamon sugar muffins, doughnuts and berries in the kitchen.